Ttantivi/NBA_Predict/README.md

 The data employed in this project is sourced from the nbastatR package.
 This comprehensive package includes data for every NBA game played in a particular season, covering various facets such as player performance (e.g., total points, minutes played) and home field advantage, among other factors.
 For this specific analysis, we leveraged the past 10 seasons of data, with the 2022 season alone contributing 26039 rows of observations.

 To calculate the probability, we utilize data from the 2012 season up to the prediction day.
 For instance, when predicting the winners of teams playing on 12/12/2022, the training data includes all games from 2012 to 12/11/2022.
 Our covariates are constructed as the home team's average stats over their last 10 games minus the away team's average stats over their last 10 games.
-The following stats are used: total rebounds, steals, blocks, turnovers, offensive rating, defensive rating, true shooting, and win rate.
+The following stats are used:
+* total rebounds
+* totalsteals
+* total blocks
+* total turnovers
+* offensive rating
+* defensive rating
+* true shooting
+* win rate.

 To account for the pace of the game, all stats except true shooting and win rate are adjusted on a per 100 possessions basis.

 ## Modeling